 Kypseli: The Multicultural Neighborhood Of Athens

-When we took our Airbnb in Athens, Greece, we didn’t have a clear idea about the area we would have lived in.
+When we first booked our apartment in Athens, Greece, we didn’t have a clear idea about the area we would have lived in.
 In fact, Kypseli, even if not teeming with hotels, has a lot to offer to tourists that are not searching for the mainstream Athens.
 As you may red on many forums, this part of the city was the scenario of the immigration from Africa and Middle East.
+Reading this cultural guide about Athens really helped us figuring out why and how the city is like this today.
 This neighborhood will be able to show you Greek people’s lives in Greece and in the Attica region.
 If you want to add your travel a pinch of adventure, staying in Kypseli will be the best choice for your travel.

 WHY CHOOSE THE NEIGHBOURHOOD OF KYPSELI?